pymupdf/PyMuPDF/README.rst

 Windows
 -------
-Please refer to the `document <http://pythonhosted.org/PyMuPDF/installation.html>`_ for details.
+You can download pre-generated binaries suitable for your Python version, and thereby avoid any compilation hassle.
+Please refer to this `document <http://pythonhosted.org/PyMuPDF/installation.html>`_ for details.

 Usage
 =====